lrnv/Copulas.jl/README.md

 # Next Developemment plans

-The package should have two main types :

-- The `Copula` abstract type.
-- The `SklarDist` abstract type, representing a multivariate distribution contructed from a `Copula` and many `Distributions.UnivariateDistributions` representing the margins.

-The `Copula` abstract type is then subtyped:

-- `ElipticalCopula` which is then subtyped `GaussianCopula` and `StudentCopula`
-- `ArchimedeanCopula` which is then subtyped `Franck`, `Clayton`, `Gumbel`, etc. : it should be easy to provide another one : just add a few methods implementing the interface such as phi, phi_inv, radial_dist, tau, rho, itau, irho, cdf, pdf, etc... with of course defaults methods implemented : phi and phi_inv should suffice, the reste could be defined from it by defautl, but more efficient if you implement it yourself.
+The first thing to do is to add Documentation and tests to the current draft implementation.
+Then, a few potential things :

+- Implement a few more archimedeans
+- Implement densities of archimedean, so that we can use a MLE
+- Implement a radial dist algorithm to fit the radila distribution directly ?
+- Implement default `radial_dist`, `tau`, `phi_inv` that uses `phi` and algorithms to approximate them.
+This should allows to define an archimedean just by its generator.
 - `NestedArchimedeanCopula` with a generic nesting algorithm.
-The checking of nesting possibility should be done automatically with some rules (is phi_inv \circ phi complementely monotonous or something like that ? maybe some rules can help check that.)
+The checking of nesting possibility should be done automatically with some rules (is phi_inv \circ phi complementely monotonous ? with obviously shortcut for inter-family nestings.)
-- `EmpiricalCopula` : just produce the empirical copula from a dataset;
 - `BernsteinCopula` and `BetaCopula` could also be implemented.
 - `PatchworkCopula` and `CheckerboardCopula`: could be nice things to have :)

 In term of methods, there should be for each `Copula` :

-- A `cdf` method, and `pdf` method, a `Distributions.rand` implementation to comply with the `Distributions.jl` standard
+- The `cdf`, `_logpdf` and `rand`/`rand!` methods for the `Distributions.jl` API.
-- A `tau` and `rho` method
+- A `tau` and `rho` method, with `itau` and `irho` potentials ?
-- A `fit` method that uses maximum likelyhood or itau or irho or something like that to fit the copula to pseudo-data.
+- A `fit` method that uses maximum likelyhood ? or itau ? or irho ? or something else ?

 And for the `SklarDist`:
 - An easy construction sheme: input the copula and the marginals;
 - Random genreration, `cdf` and `pdf` methods that comply with the `Distributions.jl` standards, and other methods to comply with this standard.
 - A `fit` method that would use MLE or itau/irho/other + fitting margins through Distributions.jl